Week 1 study notes

 A visible detail or observed behavior that supports a design judgment.

-6. How to read an everyday object
+How to read an everyday object

-Everyday objects are excellent teaching material because they make design physical.
+Everyday objects are excellent practice material because they make design physical.
 A kettle, door handle, microwave, medicine bottle, traffic sign, remote control, or washing machine already contains decisions about shape, labels, order, feedback, and safety.

 The point is not to find a perfect object.
 The point is to slow down and see how the object teaches the user.
 A handle suggests where to hold.
 A switch suggests what changes.
 A light gives feedback.
 A label explains a state.
 A badly placed label or tiny measurement line creates friction.